Slavoj Žižek: Hipster Quackery

 I must confess this is not a particularly Buddhist text in its form.
 Criticisms of this sort are unusual.
 There is a delightful anecdote about His Holiness the Dalai Lama first talk in the West, in Poland, during the 70’s.
 The very first question the Dalai Lama got from a westerner in the West was “What do you think about Lobsang Rampa’s Books?”
 His answer tells us much about the Middle Way and the Buddhist ethos: “Well, I believe his books are not 100% trustworthy.”

 Žižek seems to be sort of a Lobsang Rampa for western philosophy.
 Popular, grotesque, sensationalist—wrong.
-What to say than of his views of Eastern thought.
+What to say then of his views of Eastern thought?

-I have no anger towards Žižek, in fact I find him really entertaining.
-There are some weird aspects of this rant which are really a compliment.
+I have no anger towards Žižek, in fact I do find him quite entertaining.
+There are some weird aspects of this rant which are really a thinly disguised compliment.
+I am no fanboy of philosophy.
 I just hoped academics in general could raise the level of discussion about Buddhism.
 There are some rare good things around Asian Studies; I might be biased, but particularly from self-confessed Buddhists—and we might say even lineage holders who are working from the “inside” as “secret agents”.
 But in general the level of noise is too high for benefiting either Buddhism or society in general.
 That’s my two cents on the subject “academic Buddhism”.

-Some people call me Padma3A commentary on social networks about my name and this article: "Most interesting of all: the author is named Padma, almost like Padme Amidala of Stars Wars, that most Buddhist of movie series, and a frequent object of Zizek's criticism.
-You can't make this stuff up."
-I don't consider Star Wars Buddhist at all, altough the producers seem, according to themselves, to have mixed a pletora of ideas from a new age salad which included Buddhist bastardizations.
+Some people call me Padma4A commentary on social networks about my name and this article: “Most interesting of all: the author is named Padma, almost like Padme Amidala of Stars Wars, that most Buddhist of movie series, and a frequent object of Zizek's criticism.
+You can't make this stuff up.”
+I don't consider Star Wars Buddhist at all, altough the producers seem, according to themselves, to have mixed a plethora of ideas from a new age salad which included Buddhist bastardizations.
 I am not a fan of Star Wars either.
-Padma is lotus in sanskrit, and is a name given to girls in india until this day, like say, Daisy in English.
-To connect this name to Star Wars in the first place can only be due to some intellectual wasteland perspective.
-I, a male, received this name in early 1998, a full year or more before it showed on the shopping malls and megaplexes.
-But I think this comment, made by a random reader of Žižek and I, in a sense illustrates well the way Žižek himself thinks.
-Poorly and in bad taste.
+Padma is lotus in sanskrit, and is a common name given to girls in India to the present day, like say, Daisy in English.
+To connect this name to Star Wars in the first place can only be a symptom of some intellectual wasteland.
+I, a male, received this name in early 1998, a full year or more before the movie appeared in Shopping Malls and Megaplexes.
+But I think this comment, made by a random reader of Žižek who chanced upon my text, in a sense illustrates well the way Žižek himself thinks.
+Poorly and in bad taste—almost like an occultist, since the connection between my name, the movie and the movie with Buddhism are all very fragmented in reality, and can only be connected through the lunatic apophenia of conspiracy-theory-oriented minds.
+You can't make this up, really.
 Dorje.
-In the peerless words of Belchior, I'm just a Latin American lad without money in the bank nor influential relatives… I live in Porto Alegre and I have been trying to practice Buddhism for the last 19 years.
+In the peerless words of Belchior, I'm just a Latin American lad without money in the bank or influential relatives...
+I live in Porto Alegre and I have been trying to practice Buddhism for the last 19 years.
 Sorry for my awkward English.)

-3. ^ A commentary on social networks about my name and this article: "Most interesting of all: the author is named Padma, almost like Padme Amidala of Stars Wars, that most Buddhist of movie series, and a frequent object of Zizek's criticism.
-You can't make this stuff up."
-I don't consider Star Wars Buddhist at all, altough the producers seem, according to themselves, to have mixed a pletora of ideas from a new age salad which included Buddhist bastardizations.
+4. ^ A commentary on social networks about my name and this article: “Most interesting of all: the author is named Padma, almost like Padme Amidala of Stars Wars, that most Buddhist of movie series, and a frequent object of Zizek's criticism.
+You can't make this stuff up.”
+I don't consider Star Wars Buddhist at all, altough the producers seem, according to themselves, to have mixed a plethora of ideas from a new age salad which included Buddhist bastardizations.
 I am not a fan of Star Wars either.
-Padma is lotus in sanskrit, and is a name given to girls in india until this day, like say, Daisy in English.
-To connect this name to Star Wars in the first place can only be due to some intellectual wasteland perspective.
-I, a male, received this name in early 1998, a full year or more before it showed on the shopping malls and megaplexes.
-But I think this comment, made by a random reader of Žižek and I, in a sense illustrates well the way Žižek himself thinks.
-Poorly and in bad taste.
+Padma is lotus in sanskrit, and is a common name given to girls in India to the present day, like say, Daisy in English.
+To connect this name to Star Wars in the first place can only be a symptom of some intellectual wasteland.
+I, a male, received this name in early 1998, a full year or more before the movie appeared in Shopping Malls and Megaplexes.
+But I think this comment, made by a random reader of Žižek who chanced upon my text, in a sense illustrates well the way Žižek himself thinks.
+Poorly and in bad taste—almost like an occultist, since the connection between my name, the movie and the movie with Buddhism are all very fragmented in reality, and can only be connected through the lunatic apophenia of conspiracy-theory-oriented minds.
+You can't make this up, really.